TurboCartPig/bprog-interpreter/readme.md

  * swap is swp
  * Strings are quoted with no space surrounding the string.
 E.g. `"hello"` instead of `" hello "`.
 In fact the second one would not parse correctly.
  * unbound symbols do not evaluate to themselves.
 This seems like a silly artifact of how lone symbols are also part of strings according to the spec.
+ * Control flow operations are implemented as postfix operators.
+This means that I can evaluate them only in the context of the stack and symbol table, and without regard for the program instructions.
+The downside of this is that operators can not be used in branches without `{}`s, as these will be immediately evaluated.

 ## Issues with the solution